dntoll/quiz/system_testing.md

  + A list of risks that could affect testing
  + A due end date.
  + Specification on what kinds of testing we are to conduct.

+## What parts does a test-case consists of
++ Input
+- detailed information about the requirement tested
++ Traceability to use-case
++ Expected output
++ Preconditions

+## Manual test-cases...
++ ... can be automated
+- ... has always unambigous interpretations
+- ... always tests a system as a whole

+## Reproducibility is
+- the ability to rerun a test case with the same output, every time
+- the ability to rerun a test case with the same output, some of the time
++ the ability to rerun a test case with the same outcome, all the time

 ## What are the levels of the Requirements pyramid
 	Check all that apply